aria-ml/dataeval/BRANCHING.md

 - Fixing a bug that affects existing releases
 - Correcting incorrect behavior
 - Patching security vulnerabilities
-- The fix should propagate to all active release branches
+- The fix is a candidate for manual cherry-pick into active release branches

 **Choose `release::feature` when**: